 Safety instructions are indicated by the triangular safety symbol and the highlighted signal word.
-The signal word (danger, warning, caution) describes the severity of the risk, and carries the following meaning:
+The signal word (DANGER, WARNING, CAUTION) describes the gravity of the risk and has the following significance:

 Indicates an immediate high risk which will result in death or serious physical injury (loss of body parts or long term damage) if not avoided.